sushma110396/kueue-node-capacity-admission/README.md

 - Workloads that could never fit on any node were still admitted.
 - These workloads reserved ClusterQueue quota.
 - Kubernetes repeatedly attempted to schedule the resulting Pods, producing `FailedScheduling` events.
+(Kubernetes events that are generated when Pods cannot be placed on any node)
 - Runnable workloads that could have been scheduled were blocked from admission because ClusterQueue quota had already been reserved by infeasible workloads.

 ## Solution